 We welcome you to our classic Greece 9-day tour from Athens.
 This off-season circle tour belongs to our category of Classic Greece tours focusing on must-see Greece Peloponnese locations, mostly UNESCO sites and well-known historical places.
 We suggest this tour if you have limited time in Greece and would like to know some of the must-see mainland Greece attractions.

 The tour will start with visiting Mycenae (UNESCO World Heritage site), the heart of Mycenaean civilization, mostly known as the last phase of the Bronze Age in ancient Greece, spanning the period from approximately 1750 to 1050 BC.
 In Mycenae, we will see an archaeological site and an archaeological museum.
-We will come to stay in the coastal town Nafplio for two nights.
+We will come to stay in the coastal town of Nafplio (UNESCO Tentative List site) for two nights.

 In Nafplio, which once served as a capital of Greece, we will see its impressive hilly fortress Palamidi (UNESCO Tentative List site) and the town's fortified part, Akronafplia.
-Later, we will come to town Argos to see its archaeological site (UNESCO Tentative List site).
+Later, we will come to the town of Argos to see its archaeological site (UNESCO Tentative List site).

 On the way from Nafplio to Sparta, we will visit the archaeological site of Tiryns (UNESCO World Heritage site), a hill fort known from before the beginning of the Bronze Age.
 It reached its height of importance between 1400 and 1200 BC, when it became one of the most important centers of the Mycenaean world.
 Tiryns is associated with the myths surrounding Heracles, as his residence during his labors, and some sources cite it as his birthplace.